systemctl603/dotfiles/README.md

 # Dotfiles

-Dotfiles that I use, along with an install.sh script to set them up automatically.
+Dotfiles that I use, along with an install.sh script to set up an environment automatically.

 ## Installation